 If you are looking for practical ways in which you can support our local food economy, or if you have plans to start your own food business, we hope you'll find these pages useful.
 If you can’t find what you're looking for, please contact email@example.com.

-- enabling partnerships of public, private and community organisations
+- enable partnerships of public, private and community organisations

-- describing how groups can work together to use food as a vehicle for positive change
+- describe how groups can work together to use food as a vehicle for positive change

-- providing a focal point around which these partnerships can grow over time.
+- provide a focal point around which these partnerships can grow over time.